zulianperdana/react_native_github_redux/README.md

  - Trying my best to follow all best practices
  - Inject auth into Api Instance
  - Complete rewrite from scratch
- - Unit test for redix and thunk
+ - Redux and thunk testing with jest

 ## Main Features: